SUPPORT THE PREVENT ALL SORING TACTICS (PAST) ACT H.R.5441 / S.2295

-The Prevent All Soring Tactics (PAST) Act, will amend the Horse Protection Act to end the industry’s failed system of self-policing, ban the use of devices implicated in the practice of soring, strengthen penalties, and make other reforms needed to finally end this torture.
+The Prevent All Soring Tactics (PAST) Act, H.R.5441/S.2295, will amend the Horse Protection Act to end the industry’s failed system of self-policing, ban the use of devices implicated in the practice of soring, strengthen penalties, and make other reforms needed to finally end this torture.

 On November 14, 2022 the PAST Act cleared the house by a vote of 304—111.
 The next hurdle is passage in the U.S. Senate.
 It's imperative constituents reach out to their two U.S. Senators in support of the bill.
 Every voice makes a difference!
 Help put an end to the barbaric practice of horse soring once and for all!
 Contact your two U.S. Senators and urge them to support the PAST Act.
 Call the Capitol Switchboard to be transferred directly to their offices: (202) 224-3121

 As a constituent, I urge (your Senator's name) to cosponsor the Prevent All Soring Tactics (PAST) Act, S.2295.
 The U.S. House passed the bill on November 14, 2022 by a bipartisan vote of 304-111.

 Despite it being against the law, horse soring persists.
 American horses are being abused every day by their “trainers” just for the sake of winning at competitive Walking Horse shows.
 If passed into law, the PAST Act would amend the Horse Protection Act, not only strengthening the law, but would also eliminate the self-policing of this corrupted cottage industry.